It's human nature to avoid negative situations — instead of firing problem employees, too many

 terminating problem employees.

 If you feel even an inch of uncertainty, enroll today to attend this powerful 1-hour Webinar!
-You'll discover the top ten things you need to know when faced with the need to terminate an under-performing employee… and find out how to avoid the all-too-common, all-too-easy missteps that can cost you — and your organization — dearly!
+You'll discover the top ten things you need to know when faced with the need to terminate an under-performing employee… and find out how to avoid the all-too-common, all-too-easy missteps that can cost you — and the organization — dearly!

 This information-packed Webinar is truly an investment in the future of your organization.
 Gain the skills you need to get